yulongtan/module6-functions/README.md

 # Module 6: Introduction to Functions

-## Overview
-In this module, we'll explore three different approaches to using more advanced capabilities in R. After considering a function in an abstract sense, we'll dive into using built-in R functions, loading R packages, and writing our own functions.
-Note, you may need to learn a bit about vectors from [module-7](https://github.com/INFO-201/m7-vectors) to understand some of the functions described below.
+In this module, we'll explore how to use **functions** in R to perform advanced capabilities and actually ask questions about data.
+After considering a function in an abstract sense, we'll look at using built-in R functions, accessing additional functions by loading R packages, and writing our own functions.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->